ashishkumarko1904/accuknoxTask/README.md

 ## Instructions for running the code of the master branch

-1. Ensure that you have python installed

-    you can check it by running
+1. Ensure that you have python installed you can check it by running
 '''bash

      python --version

-2. download a tool for creating virtual environment (if not already installed)

-  use the command below to install the virtual env tool
+2. download a tool for creating virtual environment (if not already installed) use the command below to install the virtual env tool

     pip install virtualenv

-3.created a virtual environment ,make a directory

-    create virtual enviroment and activate it  by using the commands give below: python -m venv venv
+3.created a virtual environment ,make a directory create virtual enviroment and activate it  by using the commands give below:

+    python -m venv venv
     source venv/bin/activate

- for windows run command : your_env_name\Scripts\activate
+for windows run command :

-4. cd your_directory
+    your_env_name\Scripts\activate

+4. create a directory:
 after activating the environment create a directory by running

     mkdir your_dir

 now open it by running

     cd your_dir

 open in vscode(or open in editor of your choice),use the command below to open in vscode it will open the current folder in vscode

     code .